Colin Winchester: Background

-Death
+Murder

 On 10 January 1989, at about 9:15 pm, Winchester was shot twice in the head with a Ruger 10/22 .22-calibre semi-automatic rifle fitted with a suppressor and killed as he parked his car in the driveway of his neighbour’s premises in Deakin, Canberra.
 Winchester is Australia's most senior police officer to have been murdered.
-At the time of Winchester's murder, it was alleged that Winchester was corrupt; at any earlier period when it was said that he had handled bribes relating to a Canberra illegal casino.
+At the time of Winchester's murder, it was alleged that Winchester was corrupt; the accusation being that he had handled bribes relating to an illegal casino in Canberra.
 However, an audit of Winchester's financial affairs after his murder revealed nothing untoward.
 There were also allegations of 'Ndrangheta or Mafia involvement in his murder.
 The story of Winchester's murder was dramatised in Police Crop: The Winchester Conspiracy.

 Murder suspects

 David Eastman

 Prior to Winchester's murder, David Harold Eastman, a 44-year-old former Treasury Department economist, had made threats against Winchester's life.

 In 1995 Eastman was tried and convicted of the murder of Winchester and was sentenced to life imprisonment without parole.
 During the 85-day trial, Eastman repeatedly sacked his legal team and eventually chose to represent himself.
 Eastman also abused the judge during his trial, and during later legal proceedings and appeals.
 Subsequent to his conviction, Eastman continuously appealed against his conviction, attempting to win a retrial on the basis that he was mentally unfit during his original trial.
 On 27 May 2009, Eastman was transferred from the Goulburn Correctional Centre in New South Wales to the ACT's Alexander Maconochie Centre to see out his sentence.

 A new inquiry relating to his conviction was announced in August 2012.
 In 2014, the inquiry, headed by Justice Brian Ross Martin, found there had been "a substantial miscarriage of justice", Eastman "did not receive a fair trial", the forensic evidence on which the conviction was based was "deeply flawed" and recommended the conviction be quashed.
 However Martin said he was "fairly certain" Eastman was guilty but "a nagging doubt remains".

-In 2016 it was reported that the ACT Government sought a retrial of Eastman over the murder of Winchester; and that the legal precedings had cost the ACT Government approximately A$30 million.
+In 2016 it was reported that the ACT Government sought a retrial of Eastman over the murder of Winchester; and that the legal proceedings had cost the ACT Government approximately A$30 million.
 Meanwhile, Eastman lodged a civil claim against the ACT Government seeking compensation for wrongful imprisonment; and on 14 October 2019 Eastman was awarded A$7.02 million in compensation.

-On 22 November 2018, Eastman was found not guilty of Winchester's murder after a lengthy re-trial.
+On 22 November 2018, after a lengthy re-trial, Eastman was found not guilty of Winchester's murder.